spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202304.0/marketplace-product-offer-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that the following widgets were registered:
+Make sure that the following widgets have been registered:

 | MODULE | TEST |
 | ----------------- | ----------------- |